gridclub/r-summer-workshops-2016/data-extraction-and-preprocessing/data management and web scraping.md

 ========================================================
 - Because we can join them!
 - There are different joins depending on how you want to do it
-- I look them up every time: https://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf
+- I look them up every time: [data wrangling cheat sheet](https://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf)

 But first!
 ========================================================